 The Compensation Committee deliberates matters regarding remuneration, bonuses and other financial benefits paid as consideration for the performance of duties for Directors and Top Management, etc. (excluding individual remuneration for Directors who are Audit & Supervisory Committee Members), and reports the results of their deliberations to the Board of Directors.
-Seven meetings were held during the business year ended March 31, 2023.
+Seven meetings were held during the business year ended March 31, 2024.

-<Specific matters considered by the Compensation Committee during the business year ended March 31, 2023>
+<Specific matters considered by the Compensation Committee during the business year ended March 31, 2024>

-- Executive remuneration level, remuneration system, etc. for FY2023: Establishment of remuneration levels by position and by individual: Revision of incentive-based remuneration system (introduction of clawback clause, adoption of a sustainability performance indicator in company-wide performance assessment for bonuses and design of assessment system, revision of performance assessment system for Top Management, etc.) - Bonuses for FY2021: Company-wide performance assessment results and amount paid by individual - Bonuses for FY2022: Company-wide performance targets and assessment table
+- Executive remuneration level, remuneration system, etc. for FY2024: Establishment of remuneration levels by position and by individual: Revision of remuneration composition by position: Revision of incentive-based remuneration system (revision of performance assessment system for Top Management, etc.) - Bonuses for FY2022: Company-wide performance assessment results and amount paid by individual

-- FY2019 stock compensation1 : Achievement of performance targets and number of shares delivered by individual - FY2022 stock compensation2: Trust setup and TSR Peer Group3 setup 1 FY2019 is the first business year of the assessment period for stock compensation, and - FY2021 is the last business year of the assessment period for stock compensation.
-2 FY2022 is the first business year of the assessment period for stock compensation, and - 2 FY2022 is the first business year of the assessment period for stock compensation, and FY2024 is the last business year of the assessment period for stock compensation. - 3 This refers to a grouping of global pharmaceutical companies whose revenue is at least 0.5 times that of the Company at the time of selection
+- Bonuses for FY2023: Company-wide performance targets and assessment table - FY2020 stock compensation\1 : Achievement of performance targets and number of shares delivered by individual - FY2023 stock compensation\2 : Trust setup and TSR Peer Group\3 setup - \1 FY2020 is the first business year of the assessment period for stock compensation, and FY2022 is the last business year of the assessment period for stock compensation. - \2 FY2023 is the first business year of the assessment period for stock compensation, and FY2025 is the last business year of the assessment period for stock compensation. - \3 This refers to a grouping of global pharmaceutical companies whose revenue is at least 0.5 times that of the Company at the time of selection